Christ the King Catholic Voluntary Academy

+History

+The school opened on Thursday 2 September 1971, as a secondary modern school, costing £250,000.

+The official opening was on Saturday 15 July 1972, when it was announced that the school would become comprehensive from September 1973.
+At the opening was Bishop Edward Ellis and Anne Yates, the chairman of Nottinghamshire County Council.

-Previously a voluntary aided school administered by the Roman Catholic Diocese of Nottingham and Nottinghamshire County Council, Christ The King School was converted to with academy status on 1 October 2012 and was renamed Christ the King Catholic Voluntary Academy, becoming part of the Pax Christi Multi-Academy Trust.
+Christ The King School was converted to academy status in October 2012 and was renamed Christ the King Catholic Voluntary Academy, becoming part of the Pax Christi Multi-Academy Trust.
 This was later merged into the Our Lady of Lourdes Multi-Academy Trust.